Lewis Miley: 2023–24 season

 On 27 September, Miley started a competitive first team game for the first time in a 1–0 win over Manchester City in the third round of the EFL Cup.
 On 7 November, he made his Champions League debut, coming off the bench in the 81st minute, in a 2–0 defeat against Borussia Dortmund, becoming the youngest Newcastle United player to feature in European competitions, aged 17 years and 191 days, breaking previous record of Adam Campbell.
 On 11 November, Miley was named in the starting lineup for the first time in the Premier League in a 2–0 loss against AFC Bournemouth.

 On 25 November, Miley played 90 minutes, getting his first Premier League goal contribution by assisting Alexander Isak's opening goal in a 4–1 win against Chelsea at St James' Park.
 At the age of 17 years and 208 days, he became the youngest ever Newcastle United player to assist a Premier League goal.
 Three days later, he started his first Champions League match, which ended in a 1–1 away draw against Paris Saint-Germain, becoming the third youngest Englishman to start in that competition after Jude Bellingham and Phil Foden.

 Amidst a large number of player injuries at the club, from mid-November Miley became a consistent feature in the starting lineups, being praised by club manager Eddie Howe as a player who "straight away looked part of the group", with a "brilliant brain".

 On 13 December, during the final Champions League group stage matchday against Milan, Miley made history by becoming the youngest player in UEFA Champions League history to provide an assist for an English club at the age of 17 years and 226 days.
 Three days later, he scored his first goal for Newcastle in a 3–0 win over Fulham, in which he became the youngest player to score in the Premier League since Federico Macheda in 2009, and the youngest ever player to score for Newcastle in that competition.

-On 29 January, Miley signed a new long-term contract with the club.
+On 29 January 2024, Miley signed a new long-term contract with the club.

+2024–present

+In July 2024, Miley sustained a broken metatarsal which sidelined him for 12 weeks with injury.
+On 12 January 2025, he scored his first FA Cup goal in a 3–1 win over Bromley.
+A few months later, on 16 March, he achieved his first title with the club following a 2–1 win over Liverpool in the EFL Cup final.
+Later that year, on 10 December, he netted his first UEFA Champions League goal in a 2–2 away draw with Bayer Leverkusen, becoming the youngest Newcastle player to achieve this feat, aged 19 years and 223 days, breaking previous record of Hugo Viana in 2002.